GChristensen/foo_uie_explorer_mod/README.md

 The original component could be found [here](http://www.hydrogenaudio.org/forums/index.php?showtopic=34207)

-The modified version allows to customize default folder icon in the filesystem tree by replacing it at the foobar's copy of the system icon image list.
+The modified version allows to customize the default folder icon in the filesystem tree by replacing it at the foobar's copy of the system icon image list.

 This has a couple of disadvantages: